Explore Nerve Injuries

 Once the nerve cover is fixed, the nerve fibers generally begin to start growing across the repair site after three or four weeks.
 The nerve fibers then usually grow down the empty nerve tubes up to one inch every month, depending on the patient’s age and other factors.
 This means that with an injury to a nerve in the arm 11 or 12 inches above the fingertips, it may take as long as a year before feeling returns to the fingertips.
 The feeling of pins and needles in the fingertips is common during the recovery process.
 While this can be uncomfortable, it usually passes and is a sign of recovery.

 Factors that may affect results after nerve repair include age, the type of wound and nerve, and location of the injury.
-While nerve injuries may create lasting problems for the patient, care by a physician and proper therapy help return to more normal use.
+While nerve injuries may create lasting problems for you, care by a physician and proper therapy can get you back to doing the things you love.